CSCfi/Kielipankki-utilities/docs/howto_license_page.md

 After having created the license page in English and in Finnish, request PIDs for both language variants.
-Link to (at least the English) license page via its PID from the META-SHARE record.
+Link to (at least the English) license page via its PID from the metadata record.